lter/ssecr-c-cycling/README.md

 Experimental manipulations are utilized in many ecological studies to understand how ecosystems respond to disturbances across a variety of scales.
 These manipulations are designed to mimic future environmental changes, and their results are generally interpreted in the context of how these ecosystems would respond to said changes.
 We are interested in how relevant the duration of these experiments are to their applicability.

 ### Approach
-We will compile data on carbon stocks, carbon fluxes, and productivity across LTER sites and beyond that implement different experimental manipulations (e.g. warming, nutrients additions, etc.).
+We will compile data on carbon stocks, carbon fluxes, and productivity measurements across LTER sites and beyond that implement different experimental manipulations (e.g. warming, nutrients additions, etc.).

 ## Working group members
 - Carla López Lloreda